Stunning! A masterclass in storytelling. Deeply emotional and affecting.

 The story is told through one family.
 Two parents, three children.

 The mother and father have allowed resentment to build up in their marriage for reasons that become clear later in the drama.
 The eldest son, Yu Sen, is a card shark in an unsatisfying open relationship with his boyfriend.
 The eldest daughter, Chu Wei, yearns for a deeper emotional and sexual connection with her distracted professor husband.
 And the youngest daughter, Chu Ai, is a wax technician and an influencer.
-She runs a YouTube channel that offers frank discussions about sex, while maintaining her key argument that love and sex are two separate things and are better when separate.
+She runs a YouTube channel that offers frank discussions about sex, while maintaining her key argument that love and sex are two separate things.

 There’s another main character—the youngest daughter’s regular hookup and friend, Ping Ke, who is wrestling with hangups about dating culture based on his unconventional family history.
 The actor, Kai Ko, brings this character to life in a way that only he can.
 He carries the character’s emotional weight with his whole being and you truly feel for him.